Open English Bible: History and textual basis

 The OEB is a modern translation created by editing the Twentieth Century New Testament translation, and derived from the Greek Wescott-Hort text.
 The OEB aims to be a "scholarly defensible mainstream translation", which is intended "not to push any particular theological line".
 The reading level of the OEB "[corresponds] roughly to the NEB/REB or NRSV", that is, High School reading level.
 The OEB's initial release was in August 2010, although a preview of the Book of Mark was released in March 2010.

 Copyright status

 The Open English Bible's copyright was held by Russell Allen, its author.
 It has been released into the public domain under a Creative Commons zero license with modified versions distributed under a different name.
 The OEB has been described as an "open source" translation.

-The OEB is available online in html or using BibleWebApp.com software, or it can be downloaded in various formats.
+The OEB is available online or using BibleWebApp.com software, or it can be downloaded in various formats.